 Most, possibly 99% percent of the population lives by duty.

 Few, possibly 1% lives by design.
-They are the ones that master plan, take command of their life, and decide how they would love their life to be.
-They are the ones that are likely live by priority, and who choose to fill their day with things that are deeply meaningful and inspiring that they spontaneously love doing.
+They are the ones that master plan, take command of their life, the visionaries who decide how they would love their life to be.
+They are the ones that are likely to live by priority, and who choose to fill their day with things that are deeply meaningful and inspiring that they spontaneously love doing.

 The majority of people on the planet live by duty and tend to want to fit in and conform to what is expected to them.
+They quieten their inner visionary for a life of conformity.
 They are often the ones who don’t like rocking the boat because they fear rejection and would rather fit in than stand out.
 As a result, they are likely to become part of the 99% and part of the herd.
 In other words, they are more likely to become sheep instead of stepping forward and becoming the shepherd.
+A follower instead of an inspired visionary.

 It is the individual who is willing to go and pursue what is deeply meaningful to them that is an unborrowed visionary.